On the growth rate of powers of a strongly Kreiss bounded operator on $L^p$-spaces: Auxiliary results

 \end{proposition}

-{\bf Proof.} For $p\ge 2$, \eqref{inequality1} is the so called Littlewood-Paley-Rubio de Francia inequality, see \cite{Rubio}.
+\begin{proof} For $p\ge 2$, \eqref{inequality1} is the so-called Rubio de Francia inequality, see \cite{Rubio}.
 Actually, Rubio de Francia proved the result on the real line.
 The result for the torus (with extensions) appears in Kislyakov-Parilov \cite{KP}.